elm-guides/elm-for-js/Modules, Exports, and Imports.md

 import Dict exposing (..)
 ```

+`Dict.insert` will now be available as `insert`.
+This can easily be confused with other insert operations, although the
+compiler will stop you in truly ambiguous cases.
+So don't expose an entire module unless you're really sure about it.

 Regardless, exposing happens when you import.
-This makes it different from exporting, which happens at export.
-Many
+This makes it different from exporting, which happens when modules are
-people and even Elm's tooling conflate the two, but if you're being technical they are distinct.
+defined.
+Many people and even Elm's tooling conflate the two, but if you're being technical they are distinct.

 Infix operators must be imported exposed, for example as `import Json.Encode exposing (object2, (:=))`.
 Note that infix
 operators need to be surrounded by extra parentheses.
 The language does not have syntax for qualified infix operators.